 At GE, sustainability means aligning our business strategy to meet societal needs while minimizing environmental impact and advancing social development.
 This commitment is embedded in our company at every level—from high-visibility initiatives such as Ecomagination and healthymagination to day-to-day safety and compliance management around the world.

-GE’s approach to sustainability is coordinated by a Sustainability Steering Committee, chaired by the vice president of Environment, Health and Safety (EHS), and composed of leaders from across the company with deep subject matter expertise.
+GE’s approach to sustainability is coordinated by our Sustainability Steering Committee, chaired by the vice president of Environment, Health and Safety (EHS), and composed of leaders from across the company with deep subject matter expertise.
 The Committee meets to review stakeholder feedback and emerging trends and to assess our sustainability performance and reporting.
-Their findings inform our ongoing work programs and are discussed with GE’s executive management as needed.
+Its findings inform our ongoing work programs and are discussed with GE’s executive management as needed.

 For more information on GE’s management practices, please see our Annual Report.